LDAR-Sim/LDAR_Sim/INSTALL_GUIDE.md

 **Note**:In Windows, you can use the command dir to list the files and folders you have access to.

-Executing the command dir should display the following files: *.gitmessage, requirements.txt, requirements_dev.txt,* and *SetupInstructions.md*.
+Executing the command dir should display the following files: *.gitmessage, environment.yml, dev_environment.yml,* and *SetupInstructions.md*.

 ![alt text](doc-images/image1.png)